Home / Ski Travel / Ski & Snowboarding in Oceania: Australia & New Zealand Ski Resorts Guide

 Because the ski season in Oceania is opposite to Europe and North America, some keen skiers actually travel between hemispheres to ski twice in one year.
 You could ski in Europe in January and then ski in New Zealand in August, which is something very few other destinations allow.

-Understanding the season timing is one of the most important parts of planning ski & snowboarding in Oceania, because travelling too early in the season can mean limited snow, while travelling at peak season can mean higher prices and busier resorts.
+Understanding the season timing is one of the most important parts of planning ski trips in Oceania, because travelling too early can mean limited snow, while travelling at peak season can mean higher prices and busier resorts.

-New Zealand skiing is often about scenery as much as skiing itself, with large open landscapes, dramatic mountain views and fewer crowded pistes compared to many European resorts.
+New Zealand skiing is often about scenery as much as skiing, with large open landscapes, dramatic mountain views, and fewer crowded pistes compared to many European resorts.
 However, many ski fields are accessed by mountain roads rather than gondolas from town, so renting a car is often necessary.

 Overall, New Zealand offers the best all-round ski & snowboarding experience in Oceania, especially for intermediate and advanced skiers who enjoy wide open terrain and scenic mountain environments.